Can you tell us more about your background and your role at Capbase?

 I've met some of the greatest people in my life going to the track.
 Unfortunately with COVID, this is the first year I will not be traveling out to California to go to a racetrack called Del Mar, which I've been going for 18 years now.
 I'll just have to watch it on TV and wager from here... but yes, I am a huge horse racing fan.

 If someone needs some basic 101 starting tips on horse racing and bets, you're the guy to exchange a few messages with.

-Absolutely, absolutely, every year I get a few people texting me, some of my closest friends, text me around the time the Kentucky Derby rolls around and say, “okay, who's it going to be?”
-And, every once out of every five years I have the winner, because it's incredibly hard for the race that has 20 horses in it, it is the hardest race to haul your handicap, because there are no other races in this country where there are 20 horses running.
+Absolutely, absolutely.
+Every year I get a few people texting me.
+Some of my closest friends text me around the time the Kentucky Derby rolls around and say, “Okay, who's it going to be?”
+And, once out of every five years I have the winner.
+It's incredibly hard for the race that has 20 horses in it.
+It is the hardest race to haul your handicap because there are no other races in this country where there are 20 horses running.

 What is the best and worst advice you ever got?

 The best advice is easy, “you always have to be honest with your clients”.

 Now, the worst advice that I ever got was to become a litigator.
 When I first got out of law school, someone told me “You should be a litigator”.
 So I became one for two years and realized I really hated it.
 I hated fighting people.
 I hated the idea of waking up and rip somebody every day.